mattness/submoduletest/README.md

 =============
 ### Native addon to illustrate issue with node/node-gyp/npm (v0.6.15)

-The purpose of this repository is to illustrate an issue with v0.6.15 of node.
+The purpose of this repository is to illustrate an issue (specifically, issue [3113](https://github.com/joyent/node/issues/3113) with v0.6.15 of node.

 Issue Description
 -----------------